TheOtherRolesAU/TheOtherRoles/README.md

 - Custom options: Introduced customizable presets.
 Starting with 1.9, settings can be copied and used with higher version (1.9+).
 - Medic: The Medic report changed, it only shows the time since death (see Detective)
 - Detective: The Detective now sees the name/color type of the killer when he reports a dead body (ability moved from the Medic to the Detective)
+- New options:
+  - You can now set the maximum number of meetings in a game: Every player still only has one meeting.
+The Mayor can always use his meeting (even if the maximum number of meetings was reached)

 **Hotfix 1.8.2**
 - Add map and impostor count to lobby settings.